Nearly two years after Texas’ six-week abortion ban, more infants are dying - KESQ

 (CNN) — Texas’ abortion restrictions – some of the strictest in the country – may be fueling a sudden spike in infant mortality as women are forced to carry nonviable pregnancies to term.

-Some 2,200 infants died in Texas in 2022 – an increase of 227 deaths, or 11.5%, over the previous year, according to preliminary infant mortality data CNN obtained through a public records request.
+Some 2,200 infants died in Texas in 2022 – an increase of 227 deaths, or 11.5%, over the previous year, according to preliminary infant mortality data from the Texas Department of State Health Services that CNN obtained through a public records request.
 Infant deaths caused by severe genetic and birth defects rose by 21.6%.
 That spike reversed a nearly decade-long decline.
 Between 2014 and 2021, infant deaths had fallen by nearly 15%.

 In 2021, Texas banned abortions beyond six weeks of pregnancy.
 When the Supreme Court overturned federal abortion rights the following summer, a trigger law in the state banned all abortions other than those intended to protect the life of the mother.